 McCarthy broke into the NFL as a quality-control assistant with the Kansas City Chiefs in 1993.
 It was then he worked with Montana before moving up to quarterbacks coach from 1995-98, working with starters Gannon, Grbac and Bono.
 The trio’s total of 52 interceptions marked the lowest total in the AFC over that four-year span.

 After working with McCarthy from 1995-98, Gannon went on to earn all four of his Pro Bowl selections, the 2002 league MVP award and a start in Super Bowl XXXVII with the Raiders.
 Gannon credits McCarthy with helping him take the quarterback’s game to a higher level.

 “He’s the guy that really helped catapult my career,” Gannon said.
 “He was the guy who really taught me the West Coast system of football.
 He really taught me how to prepare for a game, taught me how to watch film, how to break down an opponent, how to study.
 It was really those things I took with me to Oakland.

 “There was never a doubt in my mind he’d be a head coach.
 He’s a great play-caller, great working with the quarterbacks.
 He’s a tough guy, a guy willing to do the work, and he’s a leader.”

 When Gannon left the Chiefs for Oakland in 1999, McCarthy departed Kansas City to become Green Bay’s quarterbacks coach.
-That year, the Packers ranked seventh in the NFL in passing and ninth in total offense.
+That year, the Packers ranked No. 7 in the NFL in passing and No. 9 in total offense.
 Favre threw for 4,091 yards, the third-highest total in his career at that point.